 Until last week, I’d never even heard of a garlic scape.
 And I certainly didn’t know what to do with one.
-But as a garlic lover, I was definitely intrigued.
+This Garlic Scape and Basil Pesto turned out to be the perfect introduction.

 Depending on the garlic scapes you use, this pesto can have quite a garlicky bite straight off the spoon, but when we tossed it with some pasta for dinner, it had a very mild flavor.
 This recipe makes enough pesto to toss with about 12-16 ounces of pasta.